The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 The Commission on Social Action (CSA) of Reform Judaism provides guidance to the Movement as it wrestles with the challenge of applying our progressive Jewish values to the public affairs agenda.
 The CSA is a joint commission of the Central Conference of American Rabbis and the Union for Reform Judaism, and is comprised of representatives of all the affiliates of Reform Judaism throughout North America.
 It oversees the work of Reform Judaism's Religious Action Center of Reform Judaism (RAC) in Washington, D.C. which pursues social justice and religious liberty by mobilizing the American Jewish community and serving as its advocate in the capital of the United States.

 Ultimately it is the members of Reform congregations who set the policy for the Movement.
-During the Union for Reform Judaism’s Biennial General Assembly, delegates from the over 900 member congregations consider and vote on resolutions that reflect the consensus positions of our membership.
+During the Union for Reform Judaism’s Biennial General Assembly, delegates from the nearly 850 member congregations consider and vote on resolutions that reflect the consensus positions of our membership.
 This democratic process and the commitment of the Reform Movement to speak out on issues of concern is as old as the Movement itself, and is evidenced by the hundreds of resolutions adopted since its inception.

 The resolutions adopted by the Union for Reform Judaism neither bind the members of individual congregations, nor do they presume to speak for all.
 Joining a Reform congregation does not mean one subscribes to a particular political perspective.
 In any group, there will be divergent opinions, and policymakers understand that when religious bodies take positions, there may very well be individuals in the group who disagree with the stated position.